illinois-ceesd/mirgecom/doc/discretization.rst

 What happens when $\partial E \cap \partial\Omega \neq \emptyset$?

-In DG, numerical fluxes are not only responsible for handling the flow of information between adjacent cells, but they also enforce information flow at the boundaries.
+In DG, fluxes are responsible for handling the flow of information between adjacent cells, and for transferring the boundary conditions into the domain from the domain boundary.
+In this sense, all of the boundary conditions are _weak_, in that they are weakly enforced through the flux, as opposed to directly setting the solution of the boundary elements (a _strong_ enforcement).

+Boundary treatments in *MIRGE-Com* follow the prescriptions of the the so-called BR1 method descibed by [Bassi_1997]_, and the boundary treatment strategies outlined by [Mengaldo_2014]_.

 The relevant quantities for the boundary treatments are as follows: